Bitnock/BNDownload/README.md

 The model you are downloading with your Manager and Download should implement the `BNDownloadable` protocol.

 The only interesting part here really is the `isDownloading` method.
-You just want to make sure you can reliable know the state of the download in the `NSOperationQueue`.
+You just want to make sure you can reliably know the state of the download in the `NSOperationQueue`.

 In download: whether you allow an object to be downloaded multiple times is up to you.